Parallel Peeling Algorithms: Parallel Peeling with Subtables

 These equations differ from our original equation in a way similar to how the equations for standard multiple-choice load-balancing differ from V{\"o}cking's asymmetric variation of multiple-choice load-balancing, where a hash table is similarly split into $r$ subtables, each item is given one choice by hashing in each subtable, and the item is placed in the least loaded subtable, breaking ties according to some fixed ordering of the subtables \cite{MVo,vocking}.

 Motivated by this, we can show that in this variation, below the threshold, these values eventually decrease ``Fibonacci exponentially'', that is, with the exponent falling according to a generalized Fibonacci sequence.
 We follow the same approach as outlined in Section~\ref{sec:high}.
 Let $\beta'_m = \beta_{i,j}$ where $m = (i-1)r+j$, and similarly for $\lambda'_m$ and $\rho'_m$, so we may work in a single dimension.
-Let $F_{r-1}(i)$ represent the $i$th number in an Fibonacci sequence of order $r-1$.
-We choose a constant $I$ so that $\beta'_{I+a} \leq \phi^{F_{r-1}(a)}$ for an appropriate constant $\phi$ and $0 \leq a \leq r-2$.
-Then,
+Let $F_{r-1}(i)$ represent the $i$th number in a Fibonacci sequence of order $r-1$.
+Here, a Fibonacci sequence of order $r$ is defined such that the first $r-1$ elements in the sequence equal one, and for $i > r-1$, the $i$th element is defined to be the sum of the preceding $r-1$ terms.